You can’t be expected to get through lock-down without a beautiful stack of brand-new science books. Time at home is indeed a time for reading.

 It answers questions like: Are no two snowflakes really ever alike?
 How many times has there been a white Christmas?
 Can it ever be too cold to snow?

-This might well be the most Christmassy science book ever written.
-It’s basically the science of Christmas!
+This might well be the most magical science book ever written.

 Daniel H. Pink – When

-Whether you’re roasting the perfect turkey or starting your own business, timing really is everything.
+Whether you’re roasting the perfect joint or starting your own business, timing really is everything.
 And in his latest book, Daniel H. Pink claims he’s stumbled upon “the scientific secrets of perfect timing.”

 This is all about exploiting the hidden patterns of the day to build the ideal schedule, one that’ll help you to truly flourish in work, school, or the lab.

-A perfect Christmas read if you want to spend your festive break plotting your next move – or if you want to dazzle your family with an exquisitely-timed Christmas dinner.
+A perfect lock-down read if you want to spend your time plotting your next move – or if you want to dazzle your family with an exquisitely-timed family reunion dinner.

 Hannah Fry – Hello World: How to be Human in the Age of the Machine